Scouting Nederland

-Scouting Nederland is the national Scout organisation of the Netherlands with approximately 110,000 members (53,324 male and 54,663 female, 87,000 youth members, as of 2010.
+Scouting Nederland is the national Scout organisation of the Netherlands with approximately 110,000 members (53,324 male and 54,663 female) and 87,000 youth members, as of 2010.

 The official patron of Scouting Nederland is Queen Máxima, the wife of the Dutch King, Willem-Alexander.
 From 2005 Scouting Nederland has been affiliated with the International Scout and Guide Fellowship.